rythei/linear-models/_build/html/_sources/content/basic_linear_regression/maximum_likelihood_estimation.md

 dataset.head()
 ```

-As usual, we will extract the response as a numpy array, and the other two features (`age` and `education_years`) as another array, adding a column of 1's to account for the intercept term in the regression.
+As usual, we will extract the response as a numpy array, and the other as another array, adding a column of 1's to account for the intercept term in the regression.

 ```{code-cell}
 # extract the data